How my perspective on AI changed in a few short months

 For my hardware nerds… go buy one of these ASAP.
 We got ours early because of a special perk in the NVIDIA CUDA Developer Program (translated: they saw how much we’ve spent on their web store for our research), but they should be available soon if they aren’t already.

-In muggle speak, this device is a baby AI brain that hasn’t learned a thing as of yet.
+In muggle speak, this device houses a baby AI brain that hasn’t learned a thing as of yet.
 It’s a computer on a chip the size of a deck of cards.
+But to us, these tiny AI processors are known as the Jetsons.

 There are two boxes pictured, though.
 Gracie — George’s… companion, let’s say — has also been initialized.
 They’ll operate as a binary pair for the simulations we intend to run.
 We’ve already run several neural network models on these little machines, and have big plans for the future of our little AI brains.
 Leave a comment if you see where I’m going with this 😉 .